MassMutual

-The Massachusetts Mutual Life Insurance Company, also known as MassMutual, is a Springfield, Massachusetts-based life insurance company.
+The Massachusetts Mutual Life Insurance Company, also known as MassMutual, is an American life insurance company.

-MassMutual provides financial products such as life insurance, disability income insurance, long term care insurance, retirement/401(k) plan services, and annuities.
-Major affiliates include Barings LLC, and Haven Life Insurance Agency.
+MassMutual provides financial products such as life insurance, disability income insurance, long term care insurance, and annuities.
+Major affiliate includes Barings LLC.

 MassMutual ranks at 100 in the 2022 Fortune 500 list of the largest United States corporations by total revenue.
 The company has revenues of $10.7 billion and assets under management of $312 billion (as of 2022).
 The company employs more than 7,000 in the United States, and a total of 10,614 internationally.

 History

 Origins

 Massachusetts Mutual Life Insurance Company (MassMutual) began operation on May 15, 1851 in Springfield, Massachusetts.
 It was founded by George W. Rice, who subscribed for a guarantee capital of $100,000.
 As an insurance agent who sold policies for Connecticut Mutual Life Insurance Company in Hartford, Connecticut, Rice wanted to open a company of his own in neighboring Massachusetts.
 Similar to Connecticut Mutual, this new enterprise grew into a mutual company.

 The popularity of mutual companies in the insurance industry had grown significantly between 1843 and MassMutual's creation.
 Approximately a dozen competing mutual companies, including Mutual Life Insurance Company of New York (1842), Mutual Life Insurance Company of New Jersey (1845), and Connecticut Mutual Life Insurance (1846), experienced promising success, because minimal amounts of working capital were required for operation.

 However, MassMutual's path followed a different course when an 1851, Massachusetts state law required all insurance companies to take an initial stock subscription of $100,000.
 Rice met that requirement by recruiting 31 investors to purchase stock in his company to meet the mandatory subscription.
 After the company began operations and built sufficient reserves to meet regulatory requirements, the 31 stockholders were paid back in 1867, the stock was retired, and MassMutual functioned as a mutual company.

 MassMutual's first president was Caleb Rice, appointed in 1851.
 A cousin of founder George W. Rice, Caleb Rice served as president of MassMutual for 22 years, making him the longest-serving president in the company's history.
 As a former lawyer and Sheriff of Hampden County, Massachusetts, Rice served on the Massachusetts House of Representatives for five years and was later elected as the first mayor of Springfield, Massachusetts from 1852 to 1853.